sandstone-mc/sandstone-documentation/docs/features/config.md

 ---

 ## Introduction
-Sandstone comes with a `sandstone.config.ts` file, used to configure the resulting data pack.
+Sandstone comes with a `sandstone.config.ts` file, used to configure the resulting datapack and, sometimes, resource pack.
 You can